Josiah Tucker: Works and views

 His first published work was an attack on Methodism.
 Tucker became conspicuous in the controversy which arose in 1771 as to the proposed abolition of clerical subscription to the Thirty-Nine Articles.
 He defended the Church of England against Andrew Kippis, but said that some relaxation of the terms of subscription was desirable.

 At Bristol Tucker took an interest in matters of politics and trade.
 Recent research has shown how he was influenced by the meta-ethics and moral philosophy of Bishop Butler, which he transposed into Christian economic discourse at about mid-century.
 After some early tracts he first became generally known by pamphlets in favour of the measures for naturalising foreign Protestants and Jews, a view so unpopular that he was burnt in effigy at Bristol along with his pamphlets.
 In those Tucker was supporting Robert Nugent, who in 1753 introduced a bill in Parliament for the naturalisation of foreigners.

 He made his name as an economist with A Brief Essay on the Advantages and Disadvantages which Respectively Attend France and Great Britain, with Regard to Trade (1749).
 It was translated into French and may have influenced the later French physiocrats (economistes).
 Tucker had a reputation for his knowledge of trade, and in 1755 was asked by Thomas Hayter, then bishop of Norwich and royal preceptor, to draw up a treatise called Elements of Commerce and the Theory of Taxes for the instruction of the future King (George III of Great Britain).
 A fragment was privately printed, but it was never completed.
 He has been suggested as a source of some of Adam Smith's ideas, even if for a century after his death he was dismissed as a pamphleteer writing controversial ephemera on questions of passing interest.

+In 1757, he published a prescriptive travel guide called Instructions for Travellers.
+It was part of a larger, unpublished work also related to economics, probably requested by Thomas Hayter.
+The Instructions includes discussions of both moral and practical aspects of travel, as well as appropriate ways of recording observations.

 He opposed warfare on economic grounds.
 In 1763 Tucker published a tract against ‘going to war for the sake of trade,’ which was translated by Turgot, who had previously translated one of the naturalisation pamphlets, and The Elements of Commerce and Theory of Taxes (privately printed, 1755),translated as Questions sur le commerce in 1753.
 He wrote in complimentary terms to Tucker some years later, and sent him a copy of the 'Réflexions sur la Formation des Richesses'.
 He mentions a visit of Tucker to Paris, but they were not personally acquainted.